mel-project/docs.themelio.org/whitepapers/themelio-a-stable-blockchain-for-an-unstable-world.md

 Sortition eliminates most of the politics-like problems of DPoS, allowing protocol incentives like rewards and slashing to work fairly well.
 Unfortunately, severe problems remain.
 Randomly selecting participants trustlessly turns out to be a surprisingly hard cryptogrpahic problem --- a corrupt lottery can reliably elect malicious committees.
 Bribery attacks also become much easier, since instead of buying 1/3 of the coins, attackers can simply bribe the current committee, who has only a small fraction of the stake.
 Complex consensus protocols and advanced, non-quantum-resistant cryptographic techniques can reduce both challenges.
 But "fancy" mechanisms generally go against Themelio's philosophy of future-proof simplicity.

 A point must be made that _blockchain consensus is not analogous to political governance_.
 Themelio's "plutocratic oligarchy" of stakeholders certainly does not make for an effective way of electing a parliament.
 But for blockchains, it yields highly robust and decentralized security.
 It disperses control over blockchain consensus to the few hundred people most invested in the health of the network.
-At the same time, the protocol keeps them correctly behaving with massive carrots and sticks.
+At the same time, the Synkletos protocol keeps them correctly behaving with massive carrots and sticks.
 Stakeholders do not decide political questions for the Themelio community; their only job is to run the consensus algorithm correctly.

 Thus, we do not believe that Themelio's "plutocratic" bonded proof of stake is any more vulnerable to centralized threats than PoS blockchains without minimum stake amounts.
 Even so, Themelio has a system of _auditors_ keeping stakeholders in check, ensuring that even a fully corrupted quorum of stakeholders cannot do much damage.